apple patient

 Search engine: Antitrust review could be a motivational aid

-According to the report, this change is further evidence that Apple is looking to build "a competitor to Google's search engine."
-The Financial Times echoes news from early October that found Apple is making cuts in key areas of expertise related to web search.
-The report further cites the fact that Apple's current agreement with Google is on the verge of expiring and that the antitrust scrutiny could ultimately end it anyway.
+According to the report, this change is further evidence that Apple is seeking to build "a competitor to Google's search engine."
+The Financial Times echoes news from early October that Apple is making adjustments in key areas of expertise related to internet search.
+The report further cites the fact that Apple's current agreement with Google is on the verge of expiration, and that the antitrust scrutiny could ultimately end it anyway.

 Search engine deal brings Apple up to 12 billion US dollars annually

-The Financial Times stateshow iOS 14 has "pushed Google aside for certain search functions," including search in the "Today View," which shows a list of results generated by Apple - instead of Google.
-The Financial Times further reiterates that Apple has a "growing incentive" to do this.
-The reason for this is mainly the antitrust scrutiny.
-Google pays Apple around $8-12 billion annually to make the search engine preferred on Apple devices.
-The search engine deal also includes Apple's voice assistant Siri.
-But the Justice Department could simply "demand the termination of the exclusive agreement."
-Whether Apple will actually end up introducing a search engine that can keep up with established solutions remains questionable.
+The Financial Times states, how iOS 14 "has sidelined Google for certain search features," including search in the "Today View," which displays a list of results generated by Apple—instead of Google.
+The Financial Times further reiterates that Apple has a "growing incentive" to implement this, primarily due to antitrust scrutiny.
+Google pays Apple approximately $8-12 billion annually to give its search engine priority on Apple devices.
+The search engine deal also includes Apple's voice assistant, Siri.
+However, the Department of Justice could simply "demand the termination of the exclusivity agreement."
+Whether Apple will actually ultimately introduce a search engine that can compete with established solutions remains questionable.
 AirPods Pro on special offer at Amazon – available now.
 (Photo by Gargantiopa / Bigstockphoto)

 • iPhone 12: Pitaka MagEZ Card Sleeve launched